-So when you start to create a new content calendar, or pitch a new marketing strategy to your construction team, always consider…
+So when you start to create a new marketing strategy to your construction team, always consider…

 ‘What makes this better than what I’ve previously seen?
 Is my competition doing this already?’

 Rather than simply aiming to become ‘the best’ at what you do, make your construction business as niche as possible; be the only ones to do what you do.
 Today we are going to look at:

 So to get the ball rolling, we’ve collated 10 recommendations to enhance your marketing strategy: How can YOU be crushing the competition?

-1. So what makes your construction business better than the rest?
+1. Define what makes your construction business better than the rest

 In order to achieve success, you need to be clear on what exactly it is that makes you so different from your competitors.

 Whilst it’s crucial to identify who and what you represent as a group internally, you also need to know from your customers why it is that they come to you.

 How easy is it for them to make an enquiry about your product?

-Ultimately ,you can’t expect to be better than the rest without knowing your customers’ wants and needs, which involves extensive survey research: find out what could make them switch teams and buy from competitors instead.
+Ultimately, you can’t expect to be better than the rest without knowing your customers’ wants and needs, which you’ll only get through extensive research: find out what could make them switch teams and buy from competitors instead.